EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 It helps a lot when you understand your own intentions, coverted motives.
 That's when you really start to think.

-Just take a look at what you see every day and ask yourself on what it is all about?
+Take a look at what you see every day and ask yourself on what it is all about?
 Which intention it supposed to have?
 Does it conform with your intentions?
-And the life doesn't seem so boring anymore.
-There's a lot ...
+Then life won't be so boring anymore.